 An example of internecine was the Civil War.

-Origin: L internecinus < internecare, to kill, destroy < inter-, between + necare, to kill: see necro-
+Origin: L internecinus from internecare, to kill, destroy from inter-, between plush necare, to kill: see necro-

 Used by arrangement with John Wiley & Sons, Inc.

 - Of or relating to struggle within a nation, organization, or group.